Welcome to today's edition of the Rush 24-7 podcast.

 Nancy Pelosi, we have to pass the bill so you can find out what's in it.

-This is what she said just weeks before Congress passed the bill.
+That's what she said just weeks before Congress passed the bill.

-CBO confirming federal government will spend an additional 115 billion dollars implementing the law, bringing the total estimated cost over a trillion dollars, and we all know the 115 billion dollars is low, and we all know the one trillion dollars is low.
+And the nation's post-passage Obamacare education continued yesterday, CBO confirming federal government will spend an additional $115 billion implementing the law, bringing the total estimated cost over $1 trillion.

-And we know that the estimate had been requested before passage, but the CBO was too overwhelmed by the Democrats' other constant revisions to the law to get back to Lewis before the vinyl vote.
+And we know that the estimate had been requested before passage, but the CBO was too overwhelmed by the Democrats' other constant revisions to the law to get back to Lewis before the final vote.

 Now, this is by far not the only nasty little surprise that has come back to bite Obamacare after passage.

-Henry Waxman says, We can't do that.
+Henry Waxman said, you can't do that.

 Everybody knows this is going to lower costs.